About the course

-Most teaching for this Masters course will take place in small classes or tutorials, normally given mainly by the course convenor, Professor Alison Salvesen, but also supplemented by recommended lectures and seminars.
-You will be expected to prepare the language exercises or texts in advance of each class, in order to derive the maximum benefit from the intense form of study.
+Most teaching for this Master’s course will take place in small classes or tutorials, normally given mainly by the course convenor, Professor Alison Salvesen, but also supplemented by recommended lectures, classes and seminars.
+You will be expected to prepare the set texts in advance of each class, in order to derive the maximum benefit from the intense form of study.
 Numbers of students on the course are very small (one or two per year) and so teaching is tailored according to the needs and interests of individual students.
 Classes are sometimes shared with those on other similar courses.

-You will also be strongly encouraged to attend seminars in relevant areas: there are regular seminar series in Jewish Studies in the Greco-Roman Period, Patristic studies, Late Antique and Byzantine studies, Hebrew Bible/Old Testament, and New Testament, as well as special lectures given by visiting scholars.
+You will also be expected to attend seminars in relevant areas: there are regular seminar series in Jewish Studies in the Greco-Roman Period, Patristics, Late Antique and Byzantine Studies, Hebrew Bible/Old Testament, and New Testament, as well as special lectures given by visiting scholars.
 An average attendance of two seminars per week in Michaelmas and Hilary Terms is advisable, in line with your subject choices and interests.

 Assessment takes place at the end of the academic year, and takes the form of three 3-hour examination papers (one on the compulsory core paper, and the other two on prescribed texts), plus a 15,000-word dissertation on some aspect of Bible interpretation in antiquity.
-The topic and title of the dissertation are chosen in consultation with your supervisor, and the dissertation itself will be submitted in the fourth week of Trinity term, before the examinations for the other papers.
+The topic and title of the dissertation are chosen in consultation with your supervisor, and the dissertation itself will be submitted at the end of the fourth week of Trinity term, before the examinations for the other papers.